Frequently Asked Questions

 It’s important to honor your body.
 Keep your eyes on your own mat and try not to judge yourself.
 If you need to rest, rest.
 If a pose doesn’t feel right, stop and ask your teacher for assistance.
 Use class as a safe environment to learn about what your body CAN do, but also where your body’s boundaries are that day.

 If you’ve used one of our studio mats, please use the mat cleaner to give it a quick scrub for the student who uses it next.
-Same for the mugs and water bottles.
-There is a sponge and dish soap in the bathroom.

 Which class should I start with?